Tuskegee Airman trail blazes through history

-Among those members was U.S. Air Force retired Chief Master Sgt.
-James Cotten, a Tuskegee Airman, who was drafted at the age of 18 in 1945.

-“I learned about respect,” said Cotten.
-“Regardless of what color you are, whether you’re male or female, what got me through was my respect and understanding of people.”
+Cotten was drafted at the age of 18 in 1945, not knowing he and his compatriots would be a symbol of desegregation as members of an elite U.S. Army Air Corps unit – Tuskegee Airmen.
+Nor, was Cotten aware that he would be the first African American assigned to Langley Air Force Base, Va., in 1949.

+Being a part of the Tuskegee Airmen was a great opportunity for Cotten, however representing his heritage as an African-American in a previously all-white profession was not easy.

 Formed in 1941, Tuskegee Airmen was the name given to a group of U.S. Army Air Corps service members during and after World War II that were primarily assigned to the 332nd Fighter Group and the 477th Bombardment Group.
-The Tuskegee were comprised African-American Airmen who accomplished pilot, maintenance, air field management and many other duties.
+The Tuskegee Airmen were comprised of African-American Airmen who operated as pilots, maintainers, air field management specialists, along with many other duties.

 “We were really doing something in the interest of the nation,” said Cotten.
 “We were considered to be elite personnel.
 We were taught every day that this was another day to excel.”

-Being a part of the Tuskegee Airmen was a great opportunity for Cotten, however being a part of an elite unit that represented his heritage as an African-American also created pressure for him.

 While Cotten, an air operations specialist, was stationed at Lockbourne Army Air Field, the U.S. military went through a lot of changes.
-In 1947 the U.S. Air Force became its own military branch and in 1948 the U.S. Military became desegregated; after which Cotton became the first African-American to be assigned to Langley Air Force Base.
+In 1947 the U.S. Air Force became an independent department and in 1948 the U.S. Military became desegregated; which is when Cotten became the first African-American to be assigned to Langley Air Force Base.

+Cotten was assigned to the 334th Fighter Interceptor Squadron, 4th Fighter Group, as the air operations non-commissioned officer in charge.

+According to Cotten, although his time at Langley Air Force Base was short, he was welcomed with open arms into the base.
+There was never an instance that Cotten or his family felt in danger of their new position in the base community.
+Being a firm believer in the golden rule Cotten always strived to do the best work possible, with the best attitude possible.

 “I felt very proud,” said Cotten.
 “I was treated with dignity and respect, and I treated my counterparts the same.”

-From 1950 to 1966, Cotten was assigned too many other military installations until he retired as a chief master sergeant at McGuire Air Force Base, New Jersey.
+From 1950 to 1966, Cotten was assigned too many other, military installations.
+Finishing off his career in the top senior non-commissioned officer rank, Cotten was promoted to Chief Master Sergeant on March 1, 1962, and later retired at McGuire Air Force Base, New Jersey.

-Even after serving 21 years in the U.S. Armed Forces, Cotten continued to work as a civilian with the Department of Defense for another 45 years while still living in New Jersey.
+Even after serving 21 years in uniform, Cotten decided he would continue to work as a civilian with the Department of Defense for another 45 years.

 “If I was in another organization, I might not have been able to climb the ladder like I was able to,” said Cotten of the U.S. Air Force.
 “It’s because I listened, I became educated and I feel as though as a result of that I had some really good moments in the military.”